都姫婚

 Shooting at historical locations that Sendai is proud of

-Capture timeless memories against the historic backdrop of Sendai Castle Ruins and Mount Aoba, where Lord Masamune Date is enshrined. stunning, these photographs will delight guests from both Japan and abroad-images to be cherished and proudly passed down through generations.
+Capture timeless memories against the historic backdrop of Sendai Castle Ruins and Mount Aoba, where Lord Masamune Date is enshrined.
+Not only visually stunning, these photographs will delight guests from both Japan and abroad—images to be cherished and proudly passed down through generations.

 A stunning performance at photo weddings and parties.